Cheng Wen-tsan

-Cheng Wen-tsan (鄭文燦 (Chêng4 Wên2-tsʻan4, Zhèng Wéncàn); born 6 July 1967) is a Taiwanese politician who has served as the vice premier of the Republic of China (Taiwan) from 2023 to 2024 and chairman of the Straits Exchange Foundation briefly in 2024.
+Cheng Wen-tsan (鄭文燦 (Chêng4 Wên2-tsʻan4, Zhèng Wéncàn); born 6 July 1967) is a Taiwanese politician who served as the vice premier of the Republic of China (Taiwan) from 2023 to 2024 and chairman of the Straits Exchange Foundation briefly in 2024.
 A member of the Democratic Progressive Party (DPP), he was the first mayor of the newly established Taoyuan special municipality, serving from 2014 to 2022.

 Early life and education

 Born in present-day Bade District, Taoyuan City, Cheng grew up with 6 siblings and took an after-school job in neighboring Yingge.
 His father was a civil servant in the Taoyuan government.

-After attending Taipei Municipal Jianguo High School, Cheng graduated from National Taiwan University (NTU) with a bachelor's degree in sociology and a master's degree in national development.
+After attending Taipei Municipal Chien Kuo High School, Cheng graduated from National Taiwan University (NTU) with a bachelor's degree in sociology and a master's degree in national development.
 However, his master's degree was later rescinded due to plagiarism allegations.
 During his time at NTU, he was founding president of NTU Student Press (臺大學生報社) and was elected vice president of the student association.